Budgeting

 Where the idea came from

-The phrase "pay yourself first" was popularised by George S. Clason's 1926 book The Richest Man in Babylon, which presented household finance principles as parables set in ancient Babylon.
+Clason's Richest Man in Babylon presented household finance principles as parables set in ancient Babylon.
 The book's central rule — "a part of all you earn is yours to keep" — articulated the priority-order idea in plain language.
 The book remains in print a century later and is one of the most cited foundational personal finance texts.

 David Bach's 2004 book The Automatic Millionaire revived and modernised the concept for the era of automatic bank transfers and 401(k) contributions.
 Bach's argument was that the friction of manual saving ensures most people don't save consistently, but automated transfers remove the friction entirely — the saving happens whether the household feels disciplined that month or not.